effarig93/open-r1/README.md

 - `src/open_r1`: contains the scripts to train models as well as generate synthetic data:
     - `grpo.py`: trains a model with GRPO on a given dataset.
     - `sft.py`: performs a simple SFT of a model on a dataset.
+    - `on_policy_distill.py`: distills a student model from a frozen teacher with on-policy rollouts.
     - `generate.py`: generates synthetic data from a model using [Distilabel](https://github.com/argilla-io/distilabel).
 - `Makefile`: contains easy-to-run commands for each step in the R1 pipeline leveraging the scripts above.